eu-digital-green-certificates/dgc-api-tests/specs/gateway/CreateCertificate.md

 Upload a DSC for a country

 * create a valid DSC
+* sign DSC with UPLOAD certificate
 * upload DSC
 * check that the response had no error
-* check that key is in trustlist
+* check that DSC is in trustlist

 ## upload DSC without client certificate